Did you just stumble upon a file that is digitally signed by SUPERAntiSpyware.com? If so, please read on.

 Here is the detection names for the SUPERAntiSpyware.com files.
 I have grouped the detection names by each scanner engine.
 Thanks to VirusTotal for the scan results.

-As mentioned above, I think these detections are false positives since it is very unlikely that SUPERAntiSpyware.com would ship a malware file.
+As mentioned above, I think these detections are incorrect since it is very unlikely that SUPERAntiSpyware.com would ship a malware file.

-The detection percentage is based on the fact that I've gathered 1629 scan reports for the SUPERAntiSpyware.com files.
+The detection percentage is based on the fact that I have gathered 1629 scan results for the SUPERAntiSpyware.com files.
 2 of these scan results came up with some sort of detection.
-If you like, you can review the full details of the scan results by examining the files listed above.
+You can view the full details of the scan results by examining the files listed above.

-The analysis is based on certificates with the following serial numbers:
+The analysis has been done on certificates with the following serial numbers:

 No comments posted yet.